rohitkodate247/rohitkodate247/README.md

 ## PROFESSIONAL SUMMARY ✨

-Experienced Senior Software Quality Assurance Engineer with 5+ years of expertise in SoC/platform/system-level validation, test automation, and team management.
-Proven track record in leading cross-functional teams, driving process improvements, and executing high-risk test plans.
-With a Master’s degree in Engineering Management, I possess the strategic vision and leadership skills necessary to manage cross-functional teams, mentor staff, and complete complex projects.
+Experienced Engineering Professional with 4+ years of experience in project management, software testing, and product development.
+Proven track record in driving efficiency, improving product quality, and leading cross-functional teams.
+Master’s degree in Engineering Management with a strategic vision and leadership skills necessary to manage complex projects and mentor staff.

 ## SKILLS 🛠️